phananh85327/Project-3/README.md

   "Email": {
     "Name": "...",
     "Address": "...",
-    "Password": "google create app password for gmail" },
+    "Password": "Google create app password for Gmail" },
   "LogFilePath": "Logs"
 }
 ```

-Create a "Logs" folder at ../Logs or a name that match "LogFilePath"
+Create a "Logs" folder at ../Logs or a name that matches "LogFilePath"

+## Set up DB:

+Use Library.bak and Library.sql included in the repo